prakash09/Graphics.h/README.md

 If any error occurs then follow the instructions on the screen and then again run the script.
 That's all enjoy

+Note: Some functions of turbo c's graphic.h may not work but most of them will work.